Alexintosh/Efficient-Frontier-2/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  This is a tool that tells you how you should invest your money based on what company you work.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  This tool is for anyone who wants to achieve an optimal financial porfolio, works at a publicly traded company, and is interest in modern portfolio theory as an invesment methodology.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  This tool will compute a user's risk tolerance, correlation of income risk with the market, and will return the optimal financial porfolio based on those factors.

 ## Problem ##
   > Describe the problem your product solves.
+  The problem is that most financial diversification formulas do not account for outside income effects.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This product solves the problem by using Yahoo's finance API to compute a company's correlation with the market.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Figure out how much you should invest in 3 steps."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Step 1.
+Take a quiz.
+  Step 2.
+Enter the company you work for.
+  Step 3.
+Get your optimal portfolio.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "It took me 30 seconds to see how I should invest my money".

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Check it out on github.